 - They can not accept pets going to Jamaica (MBJ and KIN), Barbados (BGI), St Lucia (UVF) the Cayman Islands (GCM) and Trinidad and Tobago (POS).

 More information can be found on this page of JetBlue’s website.

 From Korean Air’s website: “Travel with your pet and enjoy “SKYPETS Service.”
 For the first time in Korea, Korean Air is now offering a SKYPETS service to provide greater service to passengers travelling with their pets.
 SKYPETS is a preferred customer program for those who register their pet on the website, collect stamps each time they travel with their pet, and use the stamps to receive free or discount travel with their pets.

 Important things to know:

-- The newly launched Korean Air SKYPETS program is designed to make traveling with pets as stress free and simple as possible; pet bookings and requests are simply added to the passenger’s itinerary after registering the pet on Korean Air’s website.
+- The Korean Air SKYPETS program is designed to make traveling with pets as stress free and simple as possible; pet bookings and requests are simply added to the passenger’s itinerary after registering the pet on Korean Air’s website.
 Dogs, cats and birds can travel with Korean Air either in the cabin, or in the luggage hold, depending on their weight and size.
 Maximum of 5 companion animals can be registered.